zudello/zudello-knowledge-base/Knowledge Base/relationships-module/managing-customer-records.md

 ### Default coding

-Configure supplier default coding options to streamline transaction processing.
-For more information, see [supplier-default-coding](../business-rules/supplier-default-coding.md).
+Configure customer default coding options to streamline transaction processing.
+For more information, see [Customer default coding](../business-rules/customer-default-coding.md).

 ### Dependencies

-View and manage supplier dependencies by clicking the **Dependencies** tab.
-For more information, see [dependencies](../business-rules/dependencies.md).
+View and manage customer dependencies by clicking the **Dependencies** tab.
+For more information, see [Dependencies](../business-rules/data-dependencies.md).

 ### Chat function

-Use the chat feature to discuss supplier-related changes.
-For more information, see [chat-function](../document-management/chat-function.md).
+Use the chat feature to discuss customer-related changes.
+For more information, see [Chat function](../document-management/chat-function.md).

 ### Audit history

-Track changes to supplier records through the audit history.
-For more information, see [viewing-and-downloading-audit-history](../document-management/viewing-and-downloading-audit-history.md).
+Track changes to customer records through the audit history.
+For more information, see [Viewing and downloading audit history](../document-management/viewing-and-downloading-audit-history.md).

 ### Attachments

 Add and view related information in the related documents and related attachments sections.
-For more information, see [related-documents-and-attachments](../document-management/related-documents-and-attachments.md).
+For more information, see [Related documents and attachments](../document-management/related-documents-and-attachments.md).

 ## Need help?